nahianfariha/REAL-TIME-SOCIAL-DISTANCE-ESTIMATION-USING-YOLO-CONVOLUTIONAL-NEURAL-NETWORK-AND-EUCLIDEAN-DISTANCE/README.md

 # Real-Time Social Distance Estimation Using YOLO CNN and Euclidean Distance.

-## Project Overview

-This project presents a **real-time social distance estimation system** using a **YOLO (You Only Look Once) Convolutional Neural Network** and **Euclidean distance**.
-The system detects people from top-down real-time video footage and estimates whether social distancing is maintained by measuring distances between detected individuals.

 The work was carried out as an **undergraduate thesis** for the degree of **B.Sc. in Computer Science and Engineering** at the **International Islamic University Chittagong (IIUC)**.

 ---